flamincome/pretty.docs/index.md

 - adjustment
 - derivatives

+This set of actions can also be altered through a decentralized governance process.

-# governance
+# Governance
 NEP-5 token `FLAM` will be the governance token of [*flamincome*](https://flamincome.github.io).

-`FLAM` will be gradually released to [*flamincome*](https://flamincome.github.io) users at begining (follows the paces of [*flamingo*](https://flamingo.finance)).
+`FLAM` will be gradually released to [*flamincome*](https://flamincome.github.io) following the pace of the flamingo token.

 *TODO: GOVERNANCE DETAILS*

-# culture
+# Culture

-as a community based project, flamincome is free and open. anything can be proposed here and flamincome welcomes contribution.

-one thing you should always remember:

-**USE AT YOUR OWN RISK AND NEVER BLAME ANYONE**
+As a fully community-based project, flamincome will always be open.
+With no pre-mine, founder shares or VC-allocated tokens, everything will be distributed to the community, which will hold all the power over what to do with the protocol.

-it is your own duty to ensure your token safety and profits.
+Just remember that it is your own duty to ensure the safety of your tokens and profits, so use at your own risk.

-join the governance and make it better.
+Join the governance and make it better.

 <footer>
 <a href="https://flamincome.github.io">home</a>